Far away from our campus.

 The term ‘vog’ refers to the hazy air pollution caused by the volcanic emissions from Kīlauea & Mauna Loa volcanos, which are primarily water vapor (H2O), carbon dioxide (CO2), and sulfur dioxide (SO2) gas.
 The trade winds blow most VOG from Kilauea to the Kona side of the island and other islands, such as Oahu.
 We are monitoring SO2 levels and these also most commonly fluctuate between “Good” and “Moderate.”

-This effect is a result of Lava coming into contact with saltwater, and is isolated to the immediate area surrounding the active lava flow–nowhere near our campuses.
+This effect is a result of Lava coming into contact with saltwater, and is isolated to the immediate area surrounding where an active lava flow enters the ocean — when this has happened, it has been far away from our campuses.

-We are closely monitoring instances of wind-driven ash from Mauna Loa throughout each day.
-So far, we have not experienced any ash.
+We closely monitor fpr instances of wind-driven ash from any eruption.
 We are prepared to move to indoor programming if there is a need at any time.

 Keep Up to Date

 Rest assured that our experienced team has robust policies, procedures, gear and food in place to ensure the safety of our students and staff.
-We’ll keep you up to date if anything changes, but If you would like to look into updates on your own, or find more information, you can go to: Mauna Loa Updates
+We’ll keep you up to date if anything changes, but If you would like to look into updates on your own, or find more information, you can go to the following USGS web pages: Kilauea Volcano Info and Kilauea Updates.

 Of course if you have any questions or concerns, please don’t hesitate to reach out: 808-747-4589